-If you have a younger spouse who is under their Age Pension age, contribution splitting may help to improve your Centrelink entitlements.
+If you have an eligible younger spouse, contribution splitting may help to improve your Centrelink entitlements.
 Superannuation held in the 'accumulation phase' is not assessed for social security purposes until the account holder reaches their Age Pension age.
 Splitting super to your younger spouse may therefore reduce the assets assessed when your entitlement is calculated, potentially increasing your Age Pension entitlement.